-Maybe you have heard about us from a friend or family member, explored our parish website or seen our Facebook page, and you are thinking, “Maybe I should visit that church?”
+Maybe you have heard about us on the radio, or from a friend or family member, explored our parish website or seen our Facebook page, and you are thinking, “Maybe I should visit Holy Cross?”

 Yet, you may be a little hesitant because you don’t know what to expect.
 You may be wondering, How will I be received?
 Will I be put on the spot?
 What are the people like?
 What will the Service and sermon be like?
 What will the pastor be like?

 Don’t worry about being put on the spot.
 You won’t be.
-We never ask visitors stand or to introduce themselves to the congregation.
+We never ask visitors to stand or to introduce themselves to the congregation.
 You will be made to feel welcome, and will be free to participate as much or as little in our Services as you like, and to remain for fellowship or leave right after worship as you choose.

-One thing you will notice very quickly is that we are a real community, a church family.
+One thing you will notice very quickly is that we are a real community, a spiritual family.
 You will find it easy to get to know and make friends with members of our congregation, and after a few weeks you will feel like you have known the people here for years.
-Holy Cross is a church where you can make friendships that can last a lifetime.
+Holy Cross is a community of committed believers where you can make friendships that can last a lifetime.

 Our Services are reverent and inspiring.
 We use the historic Book of Common Prayer in our worship.
-The Book of Common Prayer is in essence the Bible arranged for use in worship, and over the centuries it has been described as, “Our incomparable Liturgy.”
+The Book of Common Prayer is firmly rooted in the first century synagogue Services, and is in essence the Bible arranged for use in worship.
+Over the centuries it has been described as, “our incomparable Liturgy.”
 The word “liturgy” means “work of the people” because members of the congregation are full participants in the worship and not merely spectators.

 If you are not familiar with liturgical worship you need not worry.
-You will find Liturgy Booklets in the pew racks that will help you to follow the Liturgy effortlessly and to fully take part in the worship.
+You will find liturgy books in the pew racks that will help you to follow the liturgy effortlessly and to fully take part in the worship.

 “Every Service is a structure of acts and words through which we receive a sacrament, or repent, or supplicate, or adore.
-And it enables us to do these things best — if you like, it “works” best — when, through long familiarity, we don’t have to think about it.
+And it enables us to do these things best — if you like, it ‘works’ best — when, through long familiarity, we don’t have to think about it.
 As long as you notice, and have to count the steps, you are not yet dancing but only learning to dance.
 A good shoe is a shoe you don’t notice.
 Good reading becomes possible when you need not consciously think about eyes, or light, or print, or spelling.
 The perfect church Service would be one we were almost unaware of; our attention would have been on God.”

-Liturgical worship makes it possible to effortlessly worship together, in common as a congregation, and that is why the book we use is called the Book of Common Prayer.
+Liturgical worship makes it possible to worship together, in common as a congregation, and that is why the book we use is called the Book of Common Prayer.
 One thing you will notice is that the English we use in our liturgical worship is not the English that you would hear on the street.
 It is a very formal English, an English that was never spoken on the street in any century.
 Rather, it is the formal English of the royal court, and is used when we draw near to the throne of grace and address Almighty God in prayer and worship.

-Our pastor is Fr.
-Victor Novak.
-We address him as “Father” not out of formality, but because he is the spiritual father of our church family.
 Fr.
-Victor is 61 years old, and this year is his thirty-fifth year in the ordained ministry.
-He and his wife Cheri have been married for thirty-seven years this year.
+Victor is 62 years old, and is in his thirty-sixth year in the ordained ministry.
+He and his wife Cheri have been married for thirty-eight years.
 You will like our pastor.
 He is very down to earth and personable, and he loves to teach the Holy Scriptures.

 Our Monthly Potluck Luncheon

-Holy Day and weekday Services as announced.
+Holy Day and weekday Services are as announced.